-On May 19, Alan Shaffer, former secretary-treasurer of International Association of Sheet Metal, Air, Rail and Transportation Workers, Transportation Division (formerly known as the United Transportation Union, now known as SMART), Local 792, was indicted in the Cuyahoga County Court of Common Pleas on one count of grand theft in the amount of $8,563 from the Elyria, Ohio-based union.
-The indictment follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On August 18, Jeanette Bowman, former treasurer of National Association of Letter Carriers Local Branch 280, pleaded guilty to theft in the Marion County (Ohio) Court of Common Pleas to theft in the amount of $16,347 from the Marion, Ohio-based union.
+The guilty plea follows a probe by the Labor Department’s Office of Labor-Management Standards.… Read More ➡